FC Fakel-M Voronezh

 FC Fakel-M Voronezh («Факел-М» (Воронеж)) is a Russian football club based in Voronezh.
 It acts as the reserve-team for FC Fakel Voronezh.

 History

 The club mostly played on the amateur level since its founding.
 It played in the professional 1997 Russian Third League as Fakel-d Voronezh, but dropped out before the season was complete.
 For the 2020–21 season, it entered the third-tier Russian Professional Football League.
-Following Fakel's promotion to the Russian Premier League for the 2022–23 season, Fakel-M moved back to amateur levels as RPL holds its own Under-19 competition.
+Following Fakel's promotion to the Russian Premier League for the 2022–23 season, the club entered the team into the youth league tournament (as in 2001 - into the reserves tournament).